Bayesian Causal Synthesis for Meta-Inference on Heterogeneous Treatment Effects: Simulation Study

 \section{Simulation Study}

 To demonstrate and highlight the efficacy of our approach, we conduct a series of experiments.
-The first simulation study in Section~\ref{sec:sim-syn} is based on synthetic data, and the second study in Section~\ref{sec:sim-acic} adopts several scenarios used in the Atlantic causal inference conference data analysis challenge.
-Further simulation studies, including a small sample study and a out-of-sample study, can be found in the Supplementary Material (Section~\ref{sec:supp-sim}).
+The first simulation study in Section~\ref{sec:sim-syn} is based on synthetic data with unobserved confounders, and the second study in Section~\ref{sec:sim-acic} adopts several scenarios used in the Atlantic causal inference conference data analysis challenge.
+Further simulation studies, including the simulation study in Section~\ref{sec:sim-syn} without unobserved confounders and a out-of-sample study, can be found in the Supplementary Material (Section~\ref{sec:supp-sim}).